sohaibnomanahmed/pensum/README.md

 [Privacy Policy](privacy.md)\
 [Support](support.md)

 A flutter project for buying and selling books, mainly campus curriculum socially.
 It uses a **MVVM** architecture achieved with the *provider* packages and *firebase* as the backend.
+All list icludes **paging** with *ScrollNotification* and lazy loading with use of *ListView.builder* method.
+The code is now migrated to *Sound Null Safety*.
 Currently the project includes the following features:
 * Authentication
 * Chat (incl. images and location)
 * Profile